QueenieCplusplus/PostgreSQL_Hosts/README.md

   As you would with a virtual dedicated server, you can install anything you want on it, manage permissions, remote into it, and sometimes add more disks or disk space, which is called Cloud Storage.

   Thus, you can add on, remove or scale up server  demand.

+* DBaaS

+  There are db cloud focus on DB install is offered.
+It is costly than Cloud Server.
+However this well-take-care service by sys admin is replaced by Cloud Service Porvider in 24/7 when disk speed problems is issuing.